M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

         If LeftMarginPixels < mytPixels Then LeftMarginPixels = mytPixels 'mList(item).checked = checked ' means that can be checked With mList(item)
-            .Flags = .Flags Or fchecked
+            .flags = .flags Or fchecked
-            If Not checked Then .Flags = .Flags Xor fchecked If .content Is Nothing Then Set .content = New JsonObject .content.AssignPath "C.0", CVar(id$)   ' now contendID is in 0 End With
+            If Not checked Then .flags = .flags Xor fchecked If .content Is Nothing Then Set .content = New JsonObject .content.AssignPath "C.0", CVar(id$)   ' now contendID is in 0 End With
         ListSelected(item) = firstState
         With mList(item)
-            .Flags = .Flags Or fradiobutton
+            .flags = .flags Or fradiobutton
-            If Not radiobutton Then .Flags = .Flags Xor fradiobutton End With
+            If Not radiobutton Then .flags = .flags Xor fradiobutton End With
     End If
 End If